radrajith/gerbmerge/README.md

 *The gerbmerge code is written by ruggedcircuits.com.
 I am creating this to give a detailed tutorial on how to use it, and not go through the same process of looking all over internet.*

 #What is Gerbmerge?
-Gerbmerge is software written in python that will combine multiple gerber files into one super board.
+Gerbmerge is software written in python that will combine/merge multiple gerber files into one super board.
 Gerbmerge offers both manual and automatic (optimization algorithms) as means of board placement.

 For this project, the automatic operation was used.